Finacea 15% (Azelaic Acid) Gel 30g

 About 2.5cm of the gel should be enough for your entire face.

-Can I use Finacea gel with other medicines?
+How long should I use Finacea gel for?

 Finacea (Azelaic Acid) Side Effects

 Rare side effects may affect 1 in every 1,000 people who use this product and can include:

 Speak to your doctor or pharmacist if you get any of these reactions.

 Serious allergic reaction

 In very rare cases, it is possible to have a serious allergic reaction to Finacea gel.

 You must either go to A&E or call 999 straight away if you get any of the following symptoms:

 - You are finding it hard to breathe or speak